genaray/Arch/README.md

 # Contributing

-I will accept contributions, especially bugfixes, performance improvements and new features.
+I will accept contributions, especially bug fixes, performance improvements and new features.
-New features however should not harm its performance, if they do they should be wrapped within predecessor variables for enabling/disabling them.
+New features however should not harm its performance, if they do, they should be wrapped within predecessor variables for enabling/disabling them.